HerrSchtevie/Journals-of-Jyggalag/README.md

 [![Load Order Library](upcoming)](https://loadorderlibrary.com/lists/journals-of-jyggalag)

 Please note that this Load Order Library is not 100% accurate/up-to-date, but it's close.
 I will get this updated once Load Order Library gets fixed.

+---

+## ⚖️ Rule 11 – Modlist Modification Disclaimer

+By choosing to modify or tweak **Journals of Jyggalag (JOJ)** in any way — whether by adding mods, changing load order, editing settings, or rebuilding components — you are doing so at your own risk.

+> 🛠️ **You have effectively voided your warranty.**

+While we absolutely encourage learning and modding, please understand that:

+- **Myself and the admin team are not obligated to help troubleshoot issues** caused by personal edits or changes to the list.
+- We cannot guarantee support for lists that differ from the officially published Wabbajack version.
+- If something breaks because of your changes, it’s your responsibility to fix it.

+That said, we understand modding is fun and personal.
+If you're stuck after making changes, you may post in the `🛡️ Grey Aegis – Rule 11 Support` channel on our [Discord server](https://discord.gg/8ZCa7w8BZQ).
+Help is not guaranteed — but if we can (and want to), we may offer guidance.

+Thank you for respecting the work that went into JOJ, and for being part of the community!

+---

 ## 📞 Support & Troubleshooting